Ximi1970/systray-x/README.md

 ## Binaries (System)

-These packages will install the Thunderbird Add-on and companion app system wide.
+These packages will install the Thunderbird addon and companion app system wide.
 Root credentials are required.

 ### openSuSE